rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

     Thou shalt not make unto thee any graven image (**pesel**), or any likeness (**temunah**) of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth:
     Thou shalt not bow down thyself to them, nor serve them: for I the LORD thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me

-God commanded the Israelites not to make images of spiritual things and worship them.
+God commanded the Israelites not to make images of spiritual things and worship them (which they immediately did anyway).
 And this of course follows the first commandment to have no other gods before Him.
 The Levitical laws further refined this command with reference to idols: